kaitz/fx2-cmix/README.md

 * partially/fully decoded word index into dictionary is used as a context for mixer in fxcm mixer/cmix floating point mixer.
 * Some variables are renamed for better readability.

-## General:
+## Article order:
-* Article order has changed.
-All REDIRECT articles removed from order.
-All articles about census data were moved to the end.
-All articles about images were moved after that.
-Redirects fall automatically after that.
-Some small tweaks.
+Here is a description of the pipeline used to generate the new article order:
+1. A 1024-dimension embedding is created for each Wikipedia article using the [voyage-large-2-instruct](https://blog.voyageai.com/2024/05/05/voyage-large-2-instruct-instruction-tuned-and-rank-1-on-mteb/) model.
+Some article processing is done to extract more meaningful text.
+Jupyter notebook: src/article_order/embeddings.ipynb
+1. Using t-SNE, the embeddings are reduced to a single dimension.
+Jupyter notebook: src/article_order/tsne.ipynb
+1. Sort the articles based on the single dimension: sort -t$'\t' -n -k 2 before-sort.tsv > after-sort.tsv
+1. Run k-means clustering based on the single dimension.
+Within each cluster, sort articles based on their original order (numerically increasing).
+Jupyter notebook: src/article_order/kmeans.ipynb
+1. Reverse the order: tac final-clustered.txt > final-clustered-rev.txt
+1. Do some manual sorting.
+Certain article types (e.g. images, disambiguation pages, etc) are moved to the end of the order.
+Jupyter notebook: src/article_order/manual-sort.ipynb

 ## Transform:
-* Wikipedia transfor is now a single pass version.
+* Wikipedia transform is now a single pass version.
 There are some differences.
 Some html entities are converted to UTF8.
 Transform disk usage is reduced from about 18GB to 7GB and time from 7 to 3 min on a test computer.

 Some C++ code is replaced with a simpler one (mostly in cmix), to keep executable size as small as possible.